 Take special care to keep the cast dry when your child bathes or showers.
 Wrap the cast in plastic bags.
-Use heavy tape to secure the plastic so that water won’t leak in.
+Use heavy tape or rubber bands to secure the plastic so that water won’t leak in.

 Don’t soak the cast in water, even if it’s wrapped in plastic.